-1.5.9 Each valuation to which the Standards applies must be prepared by, or under the supervision of, an appropriately qualified valuer, who is also a Corporate Member of the GPD Council of HKIS.
-Other than complying with the requirements set out in the Standards, in each and every case of preparing a report, it is the ultimate responsibility of the member, and not the client or other intended users, to determine whether any departures from the Standards are reasonable and justifiable

-1.6.0 Regulation: monitoring compliance with the Standards

-1.6.1 As a self-regulatory body, HKIS has a responsibility to monitor and seek assurance of compliance by its members with the Standards.
-It has the right under its byelaws to seek information from members.
-The procedures under which such powers will be exercised in relation to valuations are set out at www.HKIS.org.hk/en/HKIS\constitution. php.
+- instructions for the assignment which involve a departure from the Standards must be disclosed in full in the report. - 1.5.8 A member who makes a departure will be required to justify the reasons for this departure to the HKIS (or the disciplinary bodies of the Institute set up on its behalf or the GPD Council who has commenced investigation for such purpose) should the departure be called into question.
+If the HKIS is not satisfied with the reason(s) provided and/or the manner in which the departure is declared or made, it is entitled to take appropriate disciplinary actions under Rules of Conduct. - applies must be prepared by, or under the supervision of, an appropriately qualified valuer, who is also a Corporate Member of the GPD Council of HKIS.
+Other than complying with the requirements set out in the Standards, in each and every case of preparing a report, it is the ultimate responsibility of the member, and not the client or other intended users, to determine whether any departures from the Standards are reasonable and justifiable. - 1.6.0 Regulation: monitoring compliance with the Standards - 1.6.1 As a self-regulatory body, HKIS has a responsibility to monitor and seek assurance of compliance by its members with the Standards.
+It has the right under its bye- laws to seek information from members.
+The procedures under which such powers will be exercised in relation to valuations are set out at www.HKIS.org.hk/en/HKIS_constitution.php.

+VS2

-VS 2 Qualifications of a Valuer / Valuation Reviewer
+Qualifications of a Valuer / Valuation Reviewer